-In late May, a pre-camp letter (similar to the one below on this page) is emailed to campers and camp parents.
-The letter includes detailed pre-camp information such as unaccompanied minor staff names, communication during camp, medication policies, personal property regulations, sharing tents, ipods and music, Alpenwear sales, and last minute camp updates.
+In late May, a pre-camp letter (similar to the one below on this page) is emailed to camp families.
+The letter includes detailed pre-camp information such as unaccompanied minor staff information, communication during camp, medication policies, personal property regulations, sharing tents and last minute camp updates.

 Dear Alpengirls, we’re looking forward to your arrival to Alpengirl Camp this summer!